fadams/docker-playpen/glxgears/README.md

 It is also necessary to ensure that /dev/vboxuser is visible to the container via *--device=/dev/vboxuser*

+## Open Source Mesa Drivers GPU Acceleration

+In order to use the Open Source Mesa Drivers from a container the easiest thing to do is to include the *libgl1-mesa-dri* package in the container.

+It is also necessary to ensure that /dev/dri is visible to the container via *--device=/dev/dri*.
+Note that if you forget to do this it's likely that it will still *appear* to work, but it would in fact be using the **software** renderer not the GPU.

 ## In Conclusion

 For glxgears the final Dockerfile is therefore: